UnifyID/unifyid-ios-sdk/README.md

     <div align="center"><img src="img/sdk-integration-1.png" alt="Link Binary with Libraries Build Phase" width="600px" /></div>

 3. Still on the "Build Phases" tab, click the `+` icon in the top left to add a new build phase.
 Choose the `New Copy Files Phase` option and select `Frameworks` as the destination.
-As the UnifyID SDK is split into multiple frameworks, the dynamic frameworks need to be copied into the application bundle so that they appear in the framework search path at runtime.
+As the Prove SDK is split into multiple frameworks, the dynamic frameworks need to be copied into the application bundle so that they appear in the framework search path at runtime.
 In this section, you just need to include the
-   UnifyID module you are using (`UnifyID`, `GaitAuth`, `PushAuth` or `HumanDetect`) as well as `SwiftProtobuf`.
+   Prove module you are using (`Prove`, `GaitAuth`, `PushAuth` or `HumanDetect`) as well as `SwiftProtobuf`.

     <div align="center"><img src="img/sdk-integration-2.png" alt="Copy Files Build Phase" width="600px" /></div>
     <div align="center"><img src="img/sdk-integration-3.png" alt="Embedded Frameworks" width="600px" /></div>